 Fife Luneau, P.C.
 Domestic Violence Legal Counsel

 At Fife Luneau, P.C. we have dedicated years of our practice to defending people against different types of criminal charges, including domestic violence offenses.
-We understand that domestic violence cases often involve circumstances that are complicated by personal relationships.
+We understand that domestic violence cases in Denver often involve circumstances that are complicated by personal relationships.
 As a result, we are sensitive to each of our clients’ experiences, and ensure that we will treat each case with professional respect and discretion to ensure that attorney-client communications remain confidential.

 Domestic violence charges are a serious matter.
 Therefore, you need a serious advocate in your corner who you can rely on to fight for your constitutionally guaranteed due process rights to receive a fair criminal proceeding.
 That is why you should call Fife Luneau, P.C. and consult an experienced Denver domestic violence defense attorney for legal advice.
 We offer our clients with round-the-clock access to our award-winning lawyers who are also members of the National Trial Lawyers Association.